Filters - filter design and filtering

 DSP.Filters.PolynomialRatioType

-Filter representation in terms of the coefficients of the numerator b and denominator a of the transfer function:
+Filter representation in terms of the coefficients of the numerator b and denominator a in the z or s domain where b and a are vectors ordered from highest power to lowest.

 \[H(s) = \frac{\verb!b[1]! s^{m-1} + \ldots + \verb!b[m]!}{\verb!a[1]! s^{n-1} + \ldots + \verb!a[n]!}\]